MiSikora/laboratory/docs/releasing.md

 1. Run the [prepare release script](https://github.com/MiSikora/laboratory/blob/trunk/scripts/prepare_release.sh) from the root directory.
 2. If there are no errors `git push && git push --tags`.
 3. Wait for [the CI server](https://github.com/MiSikora/laboratory/actions) to upload the artifacts.
-4. Visit [Sonatype Nexus](https://oss.sonatype.org) and promote the artifacts.
+4. Visit [Central portal](https://central.sonatype.com) and promote the artifacts.

 ## Documentation updates